ifrountas/bmwp-cli/README.md

 Discover the power of four robust WP-CLI commands bundled in this compact plugin, each tailored to streamline your website management tasks.

-ℹ️ We strongly recommend that you should install this plugin in the mu-plugins folder.
+We strongly recommend that you should install this plugin in the mu-plugins folder.
 Do not forget to delete the plugin when you don't need it because everyone with server access should be able to perform export of your site.

-## wp bmwp-posts
+## > wp bmwp-posts
 Use this command to create dummy content for your site.
 It crafts 20 unique posts, blending random titles with iconic James Bond movies, categorizes each post under a famed actor, and adorns them with a standard featured image.

-## wp bmwp-onboard
+## > wp bmwp-onboard
 A sequence of operations to optimize your setup:

 1. Back up the database.